 Moss has reached a 65% or higher snap rate in each of his first two games and now has a 6.7 Utilization Score.
 Historically, backs in that range have averaged 12.2 points, making Moss a prime regression candidate in Week 3.

 I expect the veteran back to punch in at least one score this weekend thanks to his domination of short-yardage snaps (SDD) and work inside the five-yard line paired with the Bengals league-leading team total of 28.9.
-Washington's defense has been a turnstile against the pass, but they have also sanctioned 121 per game on the ground.
+Washington's defense has been a turnstile against the pass, but they have also sanctioned 121 yards per game on the ground.

 Moss UPGRADES to mid-range RB2 status and offers RB1 upside (aka SMASH PLAY).